-It is high time to favour research and educational programmes that analyse under which conditions business can (or actually does) interact positively with its social and natural environment.
+It is high time to favor research and educational programmes that analyze under which conditions business can (or actually does) interact positively with its social and natural environment.
 Said differently, it is high time to stop juxtaposing Business and Society as matters of fact, in order to start examining Business for Society as a project.
-Thus, exploring ways and methods, identifying actors and contexts that allow organisations to contribute to sustainable development is essential.
+Thus, exploring ways and methods, identifying actors and contexts that allow organizations to contribute to sustainable development is essential.

 The objective of our SIG is to bring together scholars from various fields of social sciences (management, law, sociology, economics, political science, education, social psychology, history, philosophy, engineering, etc.).
 We aim to build, through our exchanges, a community of engaged scholars sharing a strong interest for B4S meaningful issues and fully grasping the ambiguities, contradictions, and potential for innovative and transformative practices of the B4S project.

 Business for Society is open to various approaches: CSR, Business Ethics, Social issues in management, Stakeholders Management, Alternative Business Models and Sustainable Management among others.

 - Managerial (strategy, finance, marketing, HRM, control, etc.) environmental or more social/political and multidisciplinary orientation,

 - Micro, Meso (for instance, sector/global value chain or region) or macro lenses,

 See details on Conference website, and choose the one related to your paper or propose your paper to the B4S General track which invites contributions from all areas related to Business for Society that are not explicitly covered by other tracks within the SIG.